ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Combination of RTC Image with other Remote Sensing Data

 One of the main advantages of using RTC imagery with its all weather and day/night capabilities is the combination with other remote sensing data such as optical data.
 In the example below, the backscatter information of the Sentinel-1 SAR image (Figure 11) is used to enhance the spectral information of the optical Landsat 8 image (Figure 12) in the urban area of Pavia, Italy.
-Figure 13 shows the image fusion result of an IHS transformation.
-In this transformation the color channels red, green and blue (RGB) are first converted into a different color representation: intensity, hue and saturation (IHS).
-In the second step the optical intensity is replaced by the SAR image, before IHS is transformed back to RGB.

 ![Figure 11](../images/sentinel-1-rtc-image.jpg "Sentinel-1 RTC image")